GARDEN ROUTE TOUR

 One of the best view spots is ‘4 Passes’, named after the four passes visible from the impressive viewpoint: The Voortrekker (now the Cradock) Pass, which provided farmers with a steep and challenging shortcut over the mountains in their ox-wagons; the Montagu Pass; the Railway Pass, which was used by the steam locomotives during the first part of the 20th century; and the most recent Outeniqua Pass.

-The route along the N2 from George into Wilderness, which is flanked by golden beaches on one side and emerald forest on the other, always gets your heart racing.
+The route along the N2 from George into Wilderness, which is flanked by golden beaches on one side and an emerald forest on the other, always gets your heart racing.
 This lovely piece of the Garden Route continues past serene countryside and a series of lakes as we head towards Knysna.
 We turn on the outskirts of Knysna to visit Rheenendal and to explore the area, which forms part of the Rheenendal Ramble.
 The road before Totties Restaurant leads into the Goudveld Forest, a charming meander for a taste of indigenous forest, a visit to the Millwood mining museum and the Dalene Mathee memorial.

 For a bit of adventure, there is an optional route to Knysna for those keen on a part-tar part-gravel ride.

 Tangled forest and deep river gorges give way to open space as you near Karatara.
-Visit farm stalls in Rheenendal and make a turn into the Goudveld Forest to visit the Dalene Mathee Memorial, the Millwood Mining Museum and a pocket of splendid relic indigenous forest, before continuing along the Rheenendal Road to join the N2.
+Visit farm stalls in Rheenendal and make a turn into the Goudveld Forest to visit the Dalene Mathee Memorial, the Millwood Mining Museum and a pocket of the splendid relic indigenous forest, before continuing along the Rheenendal Road to join the N2.

 From Knysna, it’s a 32.5km ride to Plettenberg Bay, or Plett as it’s known locally, for lunch.
 If you are feeling brave you can take a jump off Bloukrans Bridge, recognised as the ‘highest bungee from a bridge’ in the world.